vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/20_The_Temple_of_maNDaleshvarasvAmin.md

 reasons I follow the suggestion first made by Banerji to the effect that, ‘The sign at the end of this line has been added in order to fill up the vacant space.’
 18

-Similar scroll-work is, for instance, found at the end of line 3 \(after the double daṇd

-. a  that concludes v.
+Similar scroll-work is, for instance, found at the end of line 3 \(after the double daṇḍa  that concludes v.
 4\) of the so-called ‘Jaunpur Stone Inscription of

 Īśānavarman’.19 In line 16 of our inscription the double scroll sign is used to fill up the line and, concomitantly, to mark a new paragraph, uktaṁca, so that